mjbommar/logillm/docs/advanced/debugging.md

 ## Quick Start: Debug Mode

-The easiest way to debug LogiLLM applications is to enable debug mode, which captures the actual prompts sent to LLMs:
+The easiest way to debug LogiLLM applications is to enable debug mode, which captures **complete request and response data** from LLM API interactions:

 ```python
 from logillm.core.predict import Predict